1. Why do I need to check my tax code?

 12. How long have you been offering this service?

-8,165 days at the time of writing this, or 195,972 hours or 11,758,320 seconds!!
-The service actually became available on the 19th August 1993, although in those days the service was called Professional Taxation Services , until it seemed everyone thought they needed to be a doctor, solicitor, architect or something “professional” sounding to use the service.
-The business has changed hands since then and significant investment through our new owners is enabling us to implement a whole raft of new initiatives to help improve the service we offer you.
+The service actually became available on the 19th August 1993, although in those days we were called Professional Taxation Services, until it seemed everyone thought they needed to be a doctor, solicitor, architect or something “professional” sounding to use the service.
+The business has changed hands since then and significant investment through our new owners has enabled us to implement a whole raft of new initiatives to help improve the service we offer you.

 13. Where are your Terms & Conditions?

 14. I want to use your service so what do I need to do?